-The use of parametric equalizers in the T1 is one of its unique features.
+The use of parametric equalizers in the Transparent Series speakers is one of their unique features.
 As you probably already know, one of the holy grails of an audio system is for the system’s output to have a flat response.
 In this case “flat” does not mean being off key, rather it means that for a given input level at any frequency the amplified output will be at an equally amplified level across the full frequency range.
 Put another way, for the same level input a tone at 300 Hz and a tone at 5 KHz will both have the same amplified output amplitude.

 While most amplifiers today do a very good job of providing a very flat response, speakers typically don’t do as well.
 Speaker drivers are notoriously nonlinear.
 As such they all have “bumps” and “dips” in their native acoustic responses across the audible frequency range.
 The speaker designer goes to great lengths to select the correct materials and the proper architecture of the speaker drivers to minimize these variants which usually results in increasing the overall cost of the speaker.
-In the Transparent One design Vanatoo has taken a bit of a different approach to this problem.
+In the Transparent Series speaker designs Vanatoo has taken a bit of a different approach to this problem.
 We acknowledge that the drivers will have their little bumps and dips, but instead of trying to design every last one out of the system by changing the driver design we adjust them out using a parametric equalizer.
 As an example, if our woofer tends to play 300 Hz at levels which are 2 dB lower than the other frequencies, we set a parametric equalizer to boost the 300 Hz frequency by 2 dB.
 The result is a flat response through the 300 Hz region of the music at virtually no additional cost to the system.

 Doesn’t all this processing cause a delay in the audio?

 Yes it does.
-However the delay (or latency) of the audio signal from input to output on the Transparent One speakers is only about 3.2ms.
+However the delay (or latency) of the audio signal from input to output on the Transparent Series speakers is only about 3.2ms.
 Let’s put that in perspective.
 The speed of sound is 1126 feet per second in dry air at 68˚F. This means that it takes about 0.888ms for sound to travel one foot in air.
 Therefore 3.2ms is the time it takes sound to travel about 3.6 feet in air.
 So what does this all mean?
 It really doesn’t mean that much at all.
 A 3.2ms delay is no different than just starting the music playing 3.2ms later which really has no effect.
 If a studio is using the speakers as monitors to do multiple track recordings, the 3.2ms delay is no different than one musician being 3.6 feet away from another, which is common for musicians.